Short Stirling: Victoria Cross recipients

 In recognition of their deeds of valour, two Stirling pilots were posthumously awarded the Victoria Cross (VC).
 Both pilots held the rank of Flight Sergeant (Flt Sgt) and both were involved in bombing raids against Turin.
 Flt Sgt Rawdon Hume Middleton (RAAF) received his VC while serving as the captain of a Stirling from No. 149 Squadron RAF, during a raid in November 1942.
 Middleton was severely wounded and knocked unconscious by a direct hit from an AA shell.
 Upon regaining consciousness, Middleton insisted that Flt Sgt Leslie Hyder, the co-pilot, should dress his own wounds, while Middleton flew the badly damaged bomber.
 After it became clear that a crash was inevitable, Middleton ordered the rest of the crew to abandon the Stirling, while he maintained control.
 He was killed, along with the last two crew members to bail out.
 Acting Flt Sgt Arthur Louis Aaron, was awarded his VC as the captain of a No. 218 Squadron Stirling in a raid on Turin in August 1943.
 Aaron was badly wounded while piloting the aircraft and refused to rest, directing the flight engineer, who was acting as co-pilot, to fly to Rabah Bitat Airport (Bone Airfield), Algeria; he died following the aircraft's safe landing.

 Service with other nations

-The Stirling is listed in the appendix to the novel KG 200 as one flown by the German secret operations unit Kampfgeschwader 200 (KG 200), which tested, evaluated, and sometimes clandestinely operated captured enemy aircraft.
+One single captured Stirling was briefly tested by the German Kampfgeschwader 200 (KG 200), which tested, evaluated, and sometimes clandestinely operated captured enemy aircraft.
 Six Stirlings were purchased by the Egyptian Air Force for use in the 1948 Arab Israeli War, forming the 8th Bomber Squadron.
 These flew a number of air raids on Israeli targets in the 1948 war, one of their number being lost either as a result of an accident or sabotage.
 The remaining five appear to have been scrapped or retired by 1951.